kevincal1226/load-balancer/README.md

 General Concept:

-* Clients can connect to a server
+* Clients can connect to the manager
 * The manager is a round-robin DNS load balancer to multiple servers
 * The manager redirects clients to a specific server that can handle another user
 * The manager is fault-tolerant, meaning it properly handles cases where servers die